cpr alternatives and similar libraries

 You can download and install cpr

 using the Conan package manager.
-Setup your CMakeLists.txt (see Conan documentation on how to use MSBuild, Meson and others) like this:
+Setup your CMakeLists.txt (see Conan documentation on how to use MSBuild, Meson and others).

 The cpr